-I like to think that if I woke up one day and decided blogging was no longer for me, that I could go back to working for one of the Publishing houses like Condé Nast.
-I’m so fortunate to be able to say that I truly loved my previous job and I don’t have one bad word to say about the company, the people or the work.
+If I woke up one day and decided blogging was no longer for me, I would love to go back to work at one of the Publishing houses like Condé Nast.
+I’m so fortunate to be able to say that I truly loved my previous job.
+I don’t have one bad word to say about the company, the people or the work.

 And Finally…Who Inspires You The Most?

-This is a great question and one I could be here all day answering.
-I have enormous admiration and respect for women who manage to work on side projects during their day job and make a success of it because I know first-hand the grueling hours you end up putting in to it when you’re at your worst (tired, ratty, hungry).
+This is a great question.
+I could spend all day answering it.
+Firstly, I have enormous admiration and respect for women who manage to work on side projects during their day job and make a success of it.
+I’ve first-hand experienced the gruelling hours you end up putting in to it when you’re at your worst (tired, ratty, hungry).
 I respect women who push boundaries and stretch out of their comfort zone.
-I think that now I’m older, there’s even a new found respect for working women who are able to care for babies and go to work too.
+Now I’m older, there’s even a new found respect for working women who are able to care for babies and go to work too.
 My sister is two years younger than me with two young girls and always has a smile on her face.
-She inspires me to be the best I can be – so when my parcel is 30 mins late, I don’t feel so spoilt!
+She inspires me to be the best I can be.
+So when my parcel is 30 mins late, I don’t feel so spoilt!

 Lace Up Midi Dress – Topshop